What Is Amazon Prime Day?

 The best way to figure this out is by building a mind map with all the keywords that describe your product including functionality, intended use, ingredients, specific attributes, and even competitor brand names.

-Start by finding keywords is by using a 3rd party platform, such as Helium 10, Merchant Words and Jungle Scout, which provides users with an in-depth analysis on keyword search, search volume, and competition and sales history.
+Start by finding keywords using a 3rd party platform, such as Helium 10, Merchant Words, or Jungle Scout, which provides users with an in-depth analysis on keyword search, search volume, and competition and sales history.

 When it comes to implementing the keyword research into the four main areas of a product listing, it’s not as hard as it sounds.
 But there are a few rules you must follow to achieve the best organic rank and long-term results.